Tanta: History

-Archaeological evidence indicates that the area of present-day Tanta was inhabited during the reign of Egypt’s 26th Dynasty.
-A red granite block bearing the name of Pharaoh Ahmose II (570–526 BCE) was discovered near the Ahmad al-Badawi Mosque, suggesting that the city may have been known at that time as Tanasu or Tanaso.
-In the 4th century BCE, the Greeks referred to it as "Tanitad," and during the Roman period, it was called "Tantathna," where it also had a local council of elders.
-The French Egyptologist Georges Daressy proposed that in the Greek period, the city may have been known as Tawa, Tawwa, or Tafa in Latin.
-In the Byzantine era, it was referred to as Tou and was home to a major bishopric.
+Archaeological evidence indicates that the area of present‑day Tanta was inhabited as early as the reign of Egypt’s 26th Dynasty.
+A red granite block bearing the name of Pharaoh Ahmose II (570–526 BCE) was discovered near the Ahmad al‑Badawi Mosque, suggesting the settlement may have been known in antiquity as *Tanasu* or *Tanaso*.
+During the 4th century BCE, Greek sources referred to the town as “Tanitad,” and in the Roman period it was known as “Tantathna,” where it also maintained a local council of elders.
+The French Egyptologist Georges Daressy proposed that in the Greek period the settlement may have been called *Tawa*, *Tawwa*, or *Tafa* in Latin.
+In the Byzantine era, it appeared as *Tou* and was the seat of a significant bishopric.

-During the Muslim conquest of Egypt, the city was known as "Tanitad" before the name evolved into "Tantada."
-It remained a small settlement until the 11th century CE, when it became the capital of the Tandtawi district under the Fatimid Caliph Al-Mustansir Billah.
-A governor was appointed to administer it.
-Later, the administrative structure changed, and Tantada became part of the larger Gharbia Governorate with its capital in Mahalla.
-The village expanded during the rule of Saladin, reaching an area of 100 feddans.
-Tanta regained prominence in the 13th century when Ahmad al-Badawi, a leading figure in Sufism, settled there around 634 or 637 AH.
-His annual birthday celebration festival transformed the town into a major commercial hub, drawing attention from local rulers who supported the city and the leaders of the Badawiyyah Sufi order.
-It is held in the Ahmad al-Badawi Mosque, the city’s most prominent religious site.
+During the Muslim conquest of Egypt, the settlement retained the name “Tanitad,” which later evolved into “Tantada.”
+It remained a small village until the 11th century CE, when it became the capital of the Tandtawi district under the Fatimid Caliph Al‑Mustansir Billah, who appointed a governor to administer it.
+Subsequently, the administrative structure changed, and Tantada became part of the larger Gharbia Governorate with its capital at Mahalla.
+Under the rule of Saladin, the village expanded to cover about 100 feddans.

+Tanta regained prominence in the 13th century with the arrival of the Sufi figure Ahmad al‑Badawi, who settled there c.634 – 637 AH (1236/1237 – 1239/1240CE).
+His annual birthday festival transformed the town into a major commercial hub and attracted the attention and patronage of local rulers and leaders of the Badawiyyah Sufi order.
+The celebration is still held at the Ahmad al‑Badawi Mosque, the city’s most significant religious monument.